Being kind and compassionate benefits the heart

 “Be kind and compassionate” is therefore not a religious or philosophical precept, but a recommendation of the old Chinese masters to cultivate a quiet mind.

-Alongside Chinese medicine, science has also regularly looked at the links between altruistic feelings, generosity or kindness, and human health.
-Here are some of the studies that have been conducted on this subject.
+Alongside Chinese medicine, science has also regularly examined the links between altruistic feelings, generosity, or kindness, and human health.
+Here are some of the studies conducted on this topic.

-- Dr Katherine Nielson-Coffey demonstrated in 2016 the impact of acts of kindness on our health.
-She and her team studied the difference in effect between prosocial acts (picking up litter, offering a stranger a coffee, opening the door etc.) and self-focused acts (taking a hot bath, doing something good for yourself).
-The first group, which practised altruistic acts of kindness, experienced more emotional well-being than the second group.
+- In 2016, Dr. Katherine Nielson-Coffey demonstrated the impact of acts of kindness on our health.
+With her team, she studied the difference in effect between prosocial acts (picking up trash, offering coffee to a stranger, opening the door, etc.) and self-centered acts (taking a hot bath, doing something good for oneself).
+The first group, which practiced altruistic acts of kindness, experienced greater emotional well-being than the second group.

-- Another researcher, Dr David Hamilton, who studies the effects of stress on cardiovascular health, has observed that acts of kindness can cause an increase in oxytocin.
+- Another researcher, Dr. David Hamilton, who studies the effects of stress on cardiovascular health, observed that acts of kindness can cause an increase in oxytocin.
 This chemical, secreted in the hypothalamus, lowers blood pressure and reduces the impact of stress on the body.

-- Charles Darwin had already emphasised the importance of kindness in human beings.
-According to him, kindness is an inherent instinct in humans.
+- Charles Darwin had already emphasized the importance of kindness in human beings.
+According to him, kindness is an instinct inherent in humans.
 Its function is to ensure the survival of all living beings.
-The human tendency to sympathy is instinctive, not cultural, and even stronger than the instinct for self-preservation.
+The human tendency toward sympathy is instinctive, not cultural, and even stronger than the instinct for self-preservation.

-- In another study, psychologist Nancy Eisenberg found that children with high vagal tone are more cooperative and willing to give.
+In another study, psychologist Nancy Eisenberg discovered that children with strong vagal tone are more cooperative and inclined to give.

-- Most recently, a study by researchers in Zurich shows a correlation between generosity and grey matter.
-The volume of a certain region of the brain influences people’s willingness to be altruistic, explains Prof. Ernst Fehr of the University of Zurich in the journal Neuro.
+Just recently, a study conducted by Zurich researchers demonstrated a correlation between generosity and gray matter.
+Indeed, the volume of a certain region of the brain influences people’s willingness to be altruistic, explains Professor Ernst Fehr of the University of Zurich in the journal Neuro.

-By observing the brain activity of the participants in the study, the researchers were able to observe that generous people had more grey matter than stingy people.
+By observing the brain activity of the study participants, the researchers observed that generous people had more gray matter than stingy ones.

-Meditating with com-passion for others shifts resting brain activation to the left hemisphere, a region associated with happiness, and sti-mulates immune fun-ction.
+Meditating while feeling compassion for others shifts resting brain activation to the left hemisphere, a region associated with happiness, and boosts immune function.

-Laughing and playing in the face of trauma improves resilience and adaptation.
+Laughing and playing in the face of trauma or difficult situations improves resilience and adaptation.
+More and more people are participating in laughter yoga groups.

 0 Comments